Add To Favorites

 Identify the parts of a flower, and choose one to observe more closely.
 To create a floral painting in the manner of Georgia O'Keeffe, draw a large, simple outline of this flower with a Crayola® Crayon.

-Cover your table with recycled newspaper.
+Cover the table with recycled newspaper.
 Use Crayola Washable Watercolors to fill both the flower and the background with color.
 Include bold details and focus on the form.
 Dry.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho